UTNuclearRoboticsPublic/closed-chain-affordance-spot/README.md

 # Closed-Chain Affordance Planning for the BD Spot using ROS2
-This repository contains the `cca_spot` package, which implements the closed-chain affordance planning framework on the Boston Dynamics Spot arm.
+This repository contains the `cca_spot_arm` package, which implements the closed-chain affordance planning framework on the Boston Dynamics Spot arm.

 ## Requirements